syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/SelectionAndDragging.md

 N> Routing is applicable only for orthogonal connectors.

-### How to enable or disable routing for Nodes
+### How to enable or disable routing for nodes

-By default, all nodes are treated as an obstacle for a connector i.e. connections will go around the node boundary.
-You can disable the node's routing obstacles by removing the `NodeConstraints.RoutingObstacle` from the `Constraints` property of Node.
+By default, all nodes are treated as an obstacle for a connector that is connections will go around the node boundary.
+You can disable the node's routing obstacles by removing the `NodeConstraints.RoutingObstacle` from the `Constraints` property of node.

 {% tabs %}
 {% highlight C# %}